The coarse quotient for affine Weyl groups and pseudo-reflection groups: Introduction

 \subsection{Descent to the Coarse Quotient for Finite Groups}

-The tools use to study sheaves on the coarse quotient $\LTd\sslash \Waff$ also can be applied to obtain new results in the case where a finite group $H$ acts on a vector space $V$.
+The tools used to study sheaves on the coarse quotient $\LTd\sslash \Waff$ also can be applied to obtain new results for quotients by reflection groups, and more generally \textit{pseudo-reflection} or \textit{complex reflection groups}.
 We survey these results here.